-Bringing plants on a plane in both domestic and international flights can be a tricky subject, as regulations vary depending on the airline and type of plant.
+Bringing small plants on a plane in both domestic and international flights is not a tedious task, however; each airline dances to its unique tune.

-Before taking your lovely succulent make sure to read the following post, we will answer all related questions about traveling with plants, including the TSA rules, and additional tips on how to bring your potted plant on a plane .
+The following post, will answer all the related questions about traveling with plants, including the TSA rules, and additional tips on how to bring your potted plant on a plane safely.

 Can you bring plants through the TSA checkpoint?

-According to the TSA you are permitted to bring plants through the security checkpoint as carry on luggage.
-However plants cannot be in water when going through the security checkpoint because of the TSA liquids rule.
+According to the TSA you are good to bring plants through the security checkpoint and as carry-on luggage.

 It is a good idea to wrap your plants in a cloth and in a solid pot so they withstand any handling during the transportation .